 2. Are There Any Pest Problems?

 A lot of home inspectors do what can be considered as a topical inspection.
 They make sure the basics of the home are properly functioning but can overlook things such as rodent, insect, or termite damage.
-Depending on the degree of the damage, if the problem isn’t detected early on, an extermination company might need to be called.
+They even call bug control vaughan to ensure that pests are taken care of.
+Depending on the degree of the damage, if the problem isn’t detected early on, an extermination company, like PestZone, might need to be called.

 3. Are There Any Problems With the Roof?